shanet/Osprey/README.md

 Osprey
 ======

+**Note: I am no longer active in rocketry and as such this repo is unmaintained.
+Everything here is fairly self-enclosed, however, so it should be possible to get running without too much trouble if you are interested in it.**

 Osprey is a free and open source tracking, telemetry, and dual deployment system for amateur rocketry utilizing only off-the-shelf components.
 It consists of five major components:

 0. [The microcontroller and associated sensors](docs/arm.md)